Varun-Krishnan1/AutomatedEssayScoring/README.md

 - Their majority classifier (see image below) does significantly worse than our majority classifier meaning we have an imbalanced dataset with too small of samples for analysis to be useful.
 Also could be that predicting scores between 1-5 is just not granular enough to be useful because you can just use mode for pretty good results...
   <img width="1308" alt="image" src="https://github.com/Varun-Krishnan1/AutomatedEssayScoring/assets/19865419/216266df-dd29-44a2-91b9-5f5cdae61e04">

   - Our model does **not** outperform a majority classifier

+- However, the power of our model is explainability and feedback which the majority classifier doesn't allow for.
+Furthermore, you have to look at the F1 score which takes into account precision and recall which is a better evaluator than just acurracy.

 **For RUBRIC 2 (Organization):**